Port Colborne: Economy

 Maritime commerce, including supplying goods to the camps for the labourers who worked on the first canal, ship repair and the provisioning trade, was, and still is, an important part of Port Colborne's economy.
-Like other cities in the region, Port Colborne was a heavily industrial city throughout most of the early 20th century.
-A grain elevator, two modern flour mills, a Vale nickel refinery, a cement plant operated by Port Colborne Canada Cement, and a blast furnace operated by Algoma Steel were all major employers.
+Like other cities in the region, Port Colborne was a heavily industrial city throughout most of the early 20th century because of its proximity to the hydroelectric power of Niagara Falls.
+A grain elevator, two modern flour mills, a nickel refinery, a cement plant operated by Canada Cement, and a blast furnace operated by Algoma Steel were all major employers.

 As recently as 2017, Port Colborne has been successful attracting new industry, such as the agro-business operations of Casco Inc. and Jungbunzlauer, which process corn into products such as sweeteners and citric acid.

-The International Nickel Company (now Vale) has long been one of the city's main employers, since the opening of a refinery in 1918.
-Taking advantage of inexpensive hydroelectricity from generating stations at nearby Niagara Falls, the refinery produced electro-refined nickel for the war effort, and grew to employ over 2,000 workers by the 1950s.
+The International Nickel Company (now Vale) has long been one of the city's main employers, since a World War I scandal prompted the opening of a refinery in 1918.
+Taking advantage of inexpensive hydroelectricity from generating stations at nearby Niagara Falls, from 1922 the refinery produced electrolytic nickel and Platinum group metals.
+It grew to employ over 2,000 workers by the 1950s.
 Cutbacks in operations and increasing factory automation have reduced the workforce to its present-day (2018) total of 170.

 Marine Recycling Corporation is a ship recycling firm, boasting of Green (environmentally friendly) services, located next to the Welland Canal at Gravelly Bay and operating since the 1970s.

 A 2012 report indicates the following as the largest private sector employers, with a staff of over 50, in Port Colborne at that time: